Utica Zoo Interactive Map

 Red Panda

-Red pandas are usually found in the northern to west provinces of China, Nepal, India, and Tibet.
-They can easily be distinguished by their unique ruddy red coat color.
+Red Pandas are usually found in the northern to west provinces of China, Nepal, India and Tibet.
+They can easily be distinguished by their unique rusty, red coat color.
 Their coat helps them blend into the canopies of Fir trees where the branches are covered in reddish-brown moss and lichens.
-Adult Red Pandas weight between 8 and 13 pounds and are usually 22 to 24 inches long including their tail.
-Red pandas consume virtually every above-ground part of the bamboo culm (including the woody stem).
-Bamboo constitutes 85% to 90% of their diet.
-In human care, red pandas can be active anytime of the day but they are primarily crepuscular (most active at dawn and dusk).
+Throughout the day, red pandas spend their time eating bamboo.
+In fact, despite their physiology resembling that of a carnivore, bamboo constitutes 85% to 95% of their diet.
+Red pandas are known to eat 2 to 4 pounds of bamboo every day!
+That’s roughly 20-30% of their body weight!
+It also adds up to about 20,000 bamboo leaves!

 Mei Lin (Female) - Born July 6, 2019